raspberrypilearning/flappy-astronaut/worksheet.md

 	y += speed
 ```

-1. When you run this, your program will crash, becuase `y` eventually reaches a value of 8, and that is off the matrix.
+1. When you run this, your program will crash, because `y` eventually reaches a value of 8, and that is off the matrix.
 It's simple to fix this though.

 ```python
 while not game_over: